U Visa Victory Enables Abused Bolivian Immigrant To Earn Permanent Residence

 Two months later, Camila was served with a Notice To Appear at immigration court.
 Despite its earlier promises, the government decided to file deportation charges against her as an alien present in the U.S. without having been admitted or paroled.

-Not knowing where to turn, Camila decided to contact Carlos at his San Bernardino immigration law office for possible assistance.
-She was told that he handled cases for immigrants who suffered domestic violence.
+Not knowing where to turn, Camila contacted Carlos at his San Bernardino immigration law office for possible assistance.
+She was told that he had handled cases for other Bolivian immigrants who suffered domestic violence.

 This time, she brought a friend to her consultation.
 Both were encouraged by the amount of hope Carlos gave them during his long personalized evaluation of Camila’s situation.